Cosmology is the study of the Universe and its components, how it formed,

 in your daily existences leads to the development of myths, particularly

 creation myths to explain the origin of the Universe.

-the stories to be silly, they were, in some sense, our first scientific
+stories to be ridiculous, they were, in some sense, our first scientific

 Historians tend to exaggerate the capabilities of ancient Egyptians, when,